Spectral measures and dominant vertices in graphs of bounded degree: Vertex spectral measures and dominant vertices for adjacency operators of graphs

-\begin{comp} Here is a list of the various ``spectral measures'' introduced so far.
-For a bounded self-adjoint operator $X$ on a Hilbert space $\Hi$, with spectrum $\Sigma$, the first three terms below are defined in Section~\ref{SectionDomVectors} and the fourth appears in Section~\ref{SectionFG}: \begin{enumerate}[label=(\arabic*)] \item The operator-valued \textbf{spectral measure} $E_X$, a projection-valued measure such that $X = \int_\Sigma t dE_X(t)$. \item The \textbf{scalar-valued spectral measures}, which are the finite positive measure on $\Sigma$ which have the same Borel subsets of $\Sigma$ of measure zero than $E_X$. \item The \textbf{local spectral measure} of $X$ at a vector $\xi \in \Hi$, which is a scalar-valued spectral measure if and only if the vector $\xi$ is dominant. \item When $\Hi$ is finite dimensional, and $X$ has eigenvalues $\lambda_1, \hdots, \lambda_s$ with multiplicities $m_1, \hdots, m_s$ respectively, the \textbf{counting measure} $\tau$ is defined by $\tau (\{\lambda_j\}) = \frac{m_j}{\dim \Hi}$; it is a scalar-valued spectral measure on $\Sigma$. \end{enumerate} For the adjacency operator $A$ of a graph $G = (V, E)$ of bounded degree, which is a bounded self-adjoint operator on $\ell^2(V)$, we have: \begin{enumerate}[label=(\arabic*)] \item The \textbf{vertex spectral measure} $\mu_v$ at $v$ also called the \textbf{Kesten spectral measure} at $v$, which is the local spectral measure of $A$ at the vector $\delta_v \in \ell^2(V)$, and which is a scalar-valued spectral measure if and only the vertex $v$ is dominant (see just before Proposition~\ref{countloops}).
-When the graph $G$ is walk-regular, $\mu_v$, which is independent of $v$, is also called the \textbf{Plancherel measure}. \item When $G$ is finite, so that $A$ is as in~\ref{4DEcompilation} above, the counting measure on the spectrum of $A$ is also called the \textbf{density of states}, as noted after Corollary~\ref{nullvectorsonly} below. \end{enumerate} \end{comp}
+\begin{comp} Here is a list of the various ``spectral measures'' which appear in this context.
+For a bounded self-adjoint operator $X$ on a Hilbert space $\Hi$, with spectrum $\Sigma$, the first three terms below are defined in Section~\ref{SectionDomVectors} and the fourth appears in Section~\ref{SectionFG}: \begin{enumerate}[label=(\arabic*)] \item The operator-valued \textbf{spectral measure} $E_X$, a projection-valued measure such that $X = \int_\Sigma t dE_X(t)$. \item The \textbf{scalar-valued spectral measures}, which are the finite positive measures on $\Sigma$ having the same Borel subsets of $\Sigma$ of measure zero as $E_X$. \item The \textbf{local spectral measure} of $X$ at a vector $\xi \in \Hi$, which is a scalar-valued spectral measure if and only if the vector $\xi$ is dominant. \item When $\Hi$ is finite dimensional, and $X$ has eigenvalues $\lambda_1, \hdots, \lambda_s$ with multiplicities $m_1, \hdots, m_s$ respectively, the \textbf{counting measure} $\tau$ is defined by $\tau (\{\lambda_j\}) = \frac{m_j}{\dim \Hi}$; it is a scalar-valued spectral measure on $\Sigma$. \end{enumerate} For the adjacency operator $A$ of a graph $G = (V, E)$ of bounded degree, which is a bounded self-adjoint operator on $\ell^2(V)$, we have: \begin{enumerate}[label=(\arabic*)] \item The \textbf{vertex spectral measure} $\mu_v$ at $v$ also called the \textbf{Kesten spectral measure} at $v$, which is the local spectral measure of $A$ at the vector $\delta_v \in \ell^2(V)$, and which is a scalar-valued spectral measure if and only the vertex $v$ is dominant (see just before Proposition~\ref{countloops}).
+When the graph $G$ is walk-regular (and therefore regular of some degree $d$), the measure $\mu_v$ is independent of $v$ and it is sometimes called the \textbf{Plancherel measure} \cite[\S~3.4]{FiPi--83}, \cite[Page 219]{MoWo--89}. \item When $G$ is finite, so that $A$ is as in~\ref{4DEcompilation} above, the counting measure on the spectrum of $A$ is also called the \textbf{density of states}, as noted below, before Lemma~\ref{lemcountingmeasure}. \end{enumerate} \end{comp}